ja-sanborn/allyaria/docs/references/Theming/Interfaces/Allyaria.Theming.Interfaces.IAryThemeWatcher.md

-﻿# Allyaria.Theming.Interfaces.IThemeTypeWatcher
+﻿# Allyaria.Theming.Interfaces.IAryThemeWatcher

-`IThemeTypeWatcher` is an interface that provides a cross-platform contract for detecting and monitoring the effective `ThemeType` (e.g., light, dark, system) without depending on JavaScript or Blazor.
+`IAryThemeWatcher` is an interface that provides a cross-platform contract for detecting and monitoring the effective `ThemeType` (e.g., light, dark, system) without depending on JavaScript or Blazor.
 It is designed for use in applications that need to adapt UI styling dynamically based on system or user theme preferences.
 Implementations are expected to handle asynchronous operations gracefully, honor cancellation tokens, and avoid raising duplicate events for